liboz/MIT-6.824/src/raft/README.md

 *   Go RPC sends only struct fields whose names start with capital letters.
 Sub-structures must also have capitalized field names (e.g. fields of log records in an array).
 The labgob package will warn you about this; don't ignore the warnings.
 *   Check your code with `go test -race`, and fix any races it reports.

-Be sure you pass the 2A tests before submitting Part 2A, so that you see something like this:
+You should see something like this:

 $ go test -run 2A
 Test (2A): initial election ...